infinix flip

 I don’t know how much power merchants have in lobbying for lower commission fees but I sure would like to see that extra charge for taxes be shouldered by the bank.
 And now the argument becomes a link in a chain…

-4. Avatar for merchant boy merchant boy says:
+4. merchant boy says:

 i really don’t understand why the said law has fooled everyone into thinking it’s better to have a single pricing scheme rather than 2.
 As a merchant I can state for a fact that credit card companies do get 5% – 6% of our gross cc sales. and i think it’s unfair to burden cash payers just so credit card companies get more money.(by luring everyone to pay by credit card) I believe that true consumer empowerment is when you give them the most options.
 I hope some of you realize how obviously that this so called law was passed with the help of lobbyists working for the banks.

-5. Avatar for jerry jerry says:
+5. jerry says:

 Credit card purchases from the consumer do not incur surcharges unless you are late in payments.